Associate of Arts -Business Administration

 Description

-Select courses from at least two disciplines: anthropology, economics, political science, history, psychology, geography, sociology.
+Must include courses in at least two disciplines: anthropology, economics, geography, history, political science, psychology, sociology.

 View Courses and Descriptions (PDF)